What is a hybrid technology?

 Hybrid technologies can reduce the risk for investors and ensure immediate reliability and affordability.
 They can also support a smoother transition to more renewable energy generation in the future.

-What is an example of hybrid?
+What is an example of a hybrid technology?

 For example, our King Island Renewable Integration project is a world-leading power system that will supply over 65% of King Island’s energy needs using renewable energy, reducing the island’s carbon dioxide emissions by more than 95%.